Gilmara-Git/Shop/README.md

 ## Technologies used
 - React Native
+- Typescript
 - Expo
 - React Navigation v4 (stackNavigator and  drawerNavigator)
 - Redux (Global state management)
+- Used Lib 'moment' on models > 'order.js' to output 'date' in details on Android as the built in JS method(toLocaleDateString) only outputs 'date' in details on iOS.
+This is due to how JS engine works in Android.

 ## Course Instructor:
 <p>Maximilian Schwarzmüller</p>